cloudmesh/cloudmesh.github.io/_sources/bib.txt

-  **Dynamic Provisioned Experiments in FutureGrid**, von Laszewski, Gregor and Geoffrey C. Fox and von Laszewski, Gregor and Geoffrey C. Fox and FutureGrid Team, howpublished =2nd IEEE International Conference on Cloud Computing Technology and Science (CloudCom2010), Indianapolis, IN,
+  **Dynamic Provisioned Experiments in FutureGrid**, von Laszewski, Gregor and Geoffrey C. Fox and von Laszewski, Gregor and Geoffrey C. Fox and FutureGrid Team,
+  2nd IEEE International Conference on Cloud Computing Technology and Science (CloudCom2010), Indianapolis, IN,
   12/1/2010,
   2010,